A Beginner's Guide to Eating Well (and Sticking to it)

 • Eat with someone;

-• Watch a 20 minute episode;
+• Watch a 20 minute episode (if you’re alone)

 • Chew more slowly;